IngramCapa/makersbnb/README.md

 ```

 As a user,
-when I visit Maker's Airbnb,
+when I visit MakersBnB,
 I would like to sign up with my email and password.

 As a user,
-when I visit Maker's Airbnb,
+when I visit MakersBnB,
-I would like to be able to sign in with my account details.
+I would like to sign in with my account details.

 As a user,
-when I'm logged into Maker's Airbnb,
+when I'm logged into MakersBnB,
-I want to see a list of spaces.
+I want to see a list of available spaces.

 As a user and potential space owner,
-when I'm logged into Maker's Airbnb,
+when I'm logged into MakersBnB,
 I would like to list a space.

 As a user and space owner,
-when I list a space on Maker's Airbnb,
+when I list a space on MakersBnB,
 I would like to enter details, like a name, description, price, and available dates.

 As a user,
-when I've chosen a space i'd like to hire,
+when I've chosen a space I'd like to hire,
-I want to see the dates the space is available.
+I want to see the dates the space is available on.

 As a user,
-when I've chosen a space and the dates i'd like to book,
+when I've chosen a space and the dates I'd like to book,
 I want to put in a request to hire that space.

 As a user,